About the college

 Library and IT services

-The college library, open 24 hours a day, has WiFi access and printing facilities, and the Old Library comprises a collection of rare books and manuscripts.
+The college library, open 24 hours a day, has WiFi access and printing facilities, and the Old Library houses a collection of rare books and manuscripts.

-All rooms on the main college site and in the North Oxford site are connected to the University network with access to internet, email and printing facilities.
+All rooms on the main college site and in the North Oxford accommodation are connected to the University network with access to internet, email and printing facilities.

 Sport, music and college facilities

-The college is well-equipped for music, with a sound-proofed practice room and pianos.
-The college has very active choral and orchestral groups who give regular performances.
+The college is well-equipped for music, with a practice room and pianos.
+Trinity has very active choral and orchestral groups who give regular performances.

 Facilities for students with disabilities

-The college has a number of rooms for disabled use.
-Some teaching rooms are wheelchair-accessible, as well as the dining hall, chapel, library and toilets.
+The college has two rooms on the main site that are adapted for use by disabled students.
+The larger teaching rooms are wheelchair-accessible, as well as the dining hall, chapel, library and toilets.

 This college accepts graduate students for the following courses: